[Turtle] Clash camera race with Python

 from turtle import * from random import randint import time

-for step in range(11): write(step, align='center') speed(80) right(90) forward(10) pendown() forward(150) penup() backward(160) left(90) forward( 20)
+for step in range(11): write(step, align='center') speed(80) right(90) forward(10) pendown() forward(150) penup() backward(160) left(90) forward(20)

-#Red Turtle red = Turtle() red.color('red') red.shape('turtle') red.penup() red.goto(0, -10)
+#Red turtle red = Turtle() red.color('red') red.shape('turtle') red.penup() red.goto(0, -10)

-For each turtle, one of the numbers (number, number) is randomly selected.
+For each turtle, one of the numbers (number, number) is randomly selected

-This timeIt's a painAlthough I didn't mention it, it would probably create a good atmosphere if you displayed something like "Goal!" when you reach a goal.
+This timeIt's a painI didn't mention it here, but it would probably create a good atmosphere if they displayed something like "Goal!" when the goal was reached

-for kame in range(100): red.forward(randint(1, 2)) blue.forward(randint(-1, 3)) yellow.forward(randint(-3, 4)) green.forward(randint(- 4, 5)) black.right(90) gray.forward(randint(-3, -2)) pink.forward(randint(-10, 10))
+for kame in range(100): red.forward(randint(1, 2)) blue.forward(randint(-1, 3)) yellow.forward(randint(-3, 4)) green.forward(randint(-4, 5)) black.right(90) gray.forward(randint(-3, -2)) pink.forward(randint(-10, 10))

-(For detailed instructions on how to use it, please refer
+(For detailed usage, please refer to

-the official documentation I think it's a great introduction to Python, so please try it out in a cool, air-conditioned room.
+please try it out in a cool, air-conditioned room.